Choosing between JustCall and Kixie for your sales team's phone system often comes down to five questions:

 The AI Receptionist handles after-hours calls at $0.99 per minute, cheaper than a human answering service.
 For teams that split time between outbound sales and inbound support, JustCall's multi-channel approach makes sense.

 Kixie is narrower but deeper on outbound.
 The Multi-Line PowerDialer dials up to 10 numbers simultaneously, with AI Human Detection that skips voicemails and connects agents only with live people.
-Less time listening to "Leave a message after the beep," more time in actual conversations.
+Less time listening to voicemail recordings, more time in actual conversations.
+Kixie holds a 4.6/5 rating across 250+ G2 reviews, with strong feedback on CRM integration quality and dialing reliability for HubSpot-heavy teams.

 Where Kixie separates itself is ConnectionBoost.